georou/prometheus-selinux/README.md

 # prometheus-selinux

-**This policy is designed to be a base to build upon.** There are a lot of different configuration options for Prometheus and so I can't cover every aspect.
+**This policy is designed to be a base to build upon.**

-The current policy allows you to setup a Prometheus server and scrape targets.
-Anything extra and you will need to add them into your policy.
+The current policy allows you to setup a Prometheus server and scrape targets with node_exporter and recieve alerts with alertmanager.
+Other exporters will be added as I find a need to use them.
 I am happy for pull requests to add features if you've already done them.

-Also to note, this policy uses /opt and /opt/prometheus/data as locations for its files and TSDB.
+For a front end, grafana is recommended and I have a policy created for that too: https://github.com/georou/grafana-selinux

+In an effort to make the policy handle all the different types of exporters more cleanly, I have created a template interface to use that will setup the basic framework for each exporter: promethuesd_t, $1_prometheusd_exporter_t for exporters and $1_prometheusd_t for alertmanager (future pushgateway will be added).

+How-to add exporters:
+* Name and create the interface template in the .te file.
+Eg: prometheus_exporter_template(namehere) This will create relevent labels from the .if file.
+If you need to create more for your exporter, you need to declare them in the .te file.
+* Create a local policy section (use node_exporter's as an example) for the new exporter in the .te file and add permissions as needed.

+*Included are service files that indicate where you will be storing logs and data by default.
+Remember to label your directory if you don't choose these defaults.*

+## node_exporter Information
+If you don't use the default port of 9100/tcp, you will need to label it with: node_prometheusd_exporter_port_t

+The following collectors for node_exporter are untested and partially implemented(see commented code in .te):
+* --collector.gmond --collector.megacli --collector.runit --collector.supervisord

+No doubt more permissions could be needed for the exisiting collectors that work, please keep an eye out for AVC denails.

+## Alertmanager Information
+If you don't use the default port of 9093/tcp, you will need to label it with: alertmanager_prometheusd_port_t

+The default mesh address does work but the actual mesh functionality is currently untested.

 ## Installation
 ```sh